 A similar set of measurements was performed on the 8 ML BMP-TFSI film deposited at 80 K on a Na film (see Figure 2 and Figure S7).
-Interestingly, even upon deposition at 80 K we find some decomposition of the BMP-TFSI in direct contact with the Na surface, as indicated by the low BE peaks in the F1s and S 2p regions after deposition of 0.2 ML BMP-TFSI.
+Interestingly, even upon deposition at 80 K we find some decomposition of the BMP-TFSI in direct contact with the Na surface, as indicated by the low BE peaks in the F 1s and S 2p regions after deposition of 0.2 ML BMP-TFSI.
 After subsequent deposition of another almost 8 ML BMP-TFSI, only the intense signals of molecularly intact BMP-TFSI were visible.
 The weak signals of the decomposed species directly at the interface were damped by the thick covering film and therefore below the detection limit.
 For this thicker film, which after deposition at 80 K was molecularly intact, one might expect that ionic liquid molecules not directly in contact with the Na surface remain intact up to higher temperatures and increasingly tend to desorb rather than to decompose.
 At least qualitatively, however, the measurements arrived at results essentially identical with those obtained for r.t. deposition.
-Also in this case, significant decomposition of the molecule ions was obtained already after annealing to r.t., and desorption and/or decomposition of the ionic liquid was completed after annealing to 420 K. Both for r.t. deposition and for deposition at 80 K and subsequent warm up to r.t. we found a high loss of N 1s intensity during annealing, indicative of significant desorption of N-containing species, while F tended to remain on the surface and form F-containing decomposition products such as NaF.
+Also in this case, significant decomposition of the molecule ions was obtained already after annealing to r.t., and desorption and / or decomposition of the ionic liquid was completed after annealing to 420 K. Both for r.t. deposition and for deposition at 80 K and subsequent warm up to r.t. we found a high loss of N 1s intensity during annealing, indicative of significant desorption of N-containing species, while F tended to remain on the surface and form F-containing decomposition products such as NaF.
 Therefore, also for annealing of a thicker film reactive decomposition of BMP-TFSI is the dominant reaction pathway, while intact molecular desorption must be a minority route.
-Considering that in the absence of a reactive substrate such as Na the ionic liquid can be evaporated as intact molecular species (evaporator temperature in this study 470 K), this means that even for the thicker films the thermal mobility of the adsorbed species is high enough that in the range of 300 K to 400 K even ion pairs that were initially not in direct contact with the Na surface can efficiently reach this and react with it.
-We consider this contact layer, which is created at the interface between Na surface and ionic liquid, as the starting point of the SEI layer formed in an electrochemical environment.
-It is important to note that chemical interactions, without any potential effects, seem to be sufficient for its formation.
-Finally, one should also keep in mind that thermal desorption of metallic Na (Na multilayers) starts little above r.t.[53,54] Hence, an increasing mobility of the Na atoms may also play a role in the annealing experiments and increase the reactivity upon annealing such that at 420 K desorption/decomposition is completed.
+Considering that in the absence of a reactive substrate such as Na the ionic liquid can be evaporated as intact molecular species (evaporator temperature in this study 470 K), this means that even for the thicker films the thermal mobility of the adsorbed species is high enough that in the range of 300 K to 400 they can efficiently get into contact with the Na surface.
+Finally, one should also keep in mind that thermal desorption of metallic Na (Na multilayers) starts little above r.t.^[47,48] Hence, an increasing mobility of the Na atoms may also play a role in the annealing experiments and enhance the reaction between Na and increase the reactivity upon annealing such that at 420 K desorption / decomposition is completed.